DevExpress/devextreme-demos/JSDemos/Demos/Charts/Doughnut/description.md

-The PieChart displays data as a circle divided into portions (slices) to illustrate data proportions.
-In this demo, you can see how to initialize and configure the component with the *doughnut* series type.
+A doughnut chart is a variation of pie charts.
+It displays data as a circle divided into portions (slices) and includes a space in the center.
+To create a doughnut chart, use the DevExtreme [PieChart](/Documentation/ApiReference/UI_Components/dxPieChart/) component.
+In this demo, you can see how to initialize and configure it.

 ## Bind to Data